Pattern Numbers 9622 - 9999

 The first entry in this pattern book numbered 25 is dated the 25th July 1926.
 Collectors should appreciate that during the period covered by this website, an increasing use was made of printed outlines which were then enamelled by hand, often not by the artist named.
 Women were employed as enamellers and they were not at this time permitted to sign their own work, although this practice eventually changed in the post war period.
 Instead generic names such as “Ellis” and “Garnett” were used, and the base of the piece was merely marked with an initial or other cipher for quality control purposes.
 In this section, and in the following pages, I have referred to work by the male artists Dean, Gresley, Chivers and Hague etc. but there is no guarantee that they actually decorated the object.

 9646 – Dessert plate in the Talbot shape with flower centre by Cuthbert Gresley.
 I have also seen an example initialled R.B.
 (Robert Barratt) with a date code for 1927.
+9647 - Similar to 9646 but with yellow ground and unsigned flower sprays.
+9649 - Shape unidentified.
+Maroon ground with printed gold pattern.
+Plain centre.
 9677 – Plate in the Ellesmere shape with Ellis centre.
 9680 – Silver shape with unsigned flower centre.
 9684 – Dragon pattern with a Hot Water jug in the Dublin shape.
 Cauldon also produced a version of this pattern.

 9719 - My representation of this pattern which is on the Talbot shape with yellow ground and Ellis Centre.
 The thick gold band and diamond shape panels are acid etched.
 I have seen these as a set of 12 with date cipher for 1929 and marked "W H Plummer and Co.
 Ltd. New York".
 9723 – Vase decorated by Dean.
 Shape number 1016.
 John Twitchett and Betty Bailey list the shape numbers but there are very few illustrations.
 1016 is described as follows: “Vase, plain, with embossed neck and top, and two small handles L 7.25 in.
 S 5.75 in.”
 9735 – Gadroon shape with green ground to shoulder and centre signed “E. Ellis”.
 9736 Talbot shape teacup and saucer with maroon ground panels, ivory ground and raised gold flowers.
 9738 - My representation of this pattern which is on the Talbot shape with maroon ground to rim.
 974? - The last number is missing.
 Gadroon shape, green ground, gold printed pattern below shoulder and ellis centre.
 9747 – Tray 1685 oval shape.
 9756 – Ely/Chelsea shape.
 A version of 9781 (see below), but with pink and purple enamel.
 9762 – Gadroon shape.
 Green enamel to embossment and band at shoulder.
 Bird centre.
 Signed “E. Ellis”.